eyesonelyse092009/eyesonelyse092009.github.io/README.md

 ![Facade](https://i.pinimg.com/originals/06/6f/1d/066f1d127eb9f995d14de0cd15442d26.png)

-*An A24 Masterpiece about girlhood*
+*An A24 masterpiece about girlhood*

 - **The Perks of Being A Wallflower (2012)** directed by Stephen Chbosky